zielinskimichal/Lunar-Lander/README.md

 # Lunar Lander

-A simple Lunar Lander game made as my first Java project for classes in my university.
+A simple Lunar Lander game made as my first Java project for classes on my university.

 ## User guide